 What is the Relaxation Response?
-And why is the relaxation response so important in being stress resilient.
-Why do so many people today struggle to relax, relax properly, relax deeply?
+And why is the relaxation response so important in being stress-resilient.
+Why do so many people today struggle to relax, relax properly, and relax deeply?

 So What Is The Relaxation Response?

 Understanding what is the relaxation response starts by understanding the stress response and the relaxation response in many ways is our bodies natural way to counter act the stress response.
 It is the ability to deeply relax, deeply rest, something that most people today struggle to do.

 The Stress Response is our innate survival response, the fight, flight or freeze response to stress, originally our response to life-threatening or life-challenging situations.
 Today the stress response is stimulated by many every day events and thoughts.